Harassed or Bullied Students

 Bullying and harassment of students is recognized as a public health concern due to the well-documented harms to students’ learning, as well as life-long emotional and physical well-being.

 Efforts of the federal government to protect the interests of students who are being bullied and harassed, especially the U.S. Department of Education’s Office for Civil Rights (OCR), are being substantially reduced.

 To prevail in these cases will require successfully combating the common defense of schools — that every time the student reported, the principal investigated and responded.
 The effectiveness of this defense was evident in two recent circuit court decisions in the 4th and 6th circuits.

 Based on both research insight and agency guidance, this level of school response is entirely insufficient to adequately respond to the specific hurtful situation and to correct the hostile environment that is supporting the ongoing harm.

-These are additional resources Nancy has written related to legal issues and bullying, harassment, and cyberbullying:
+These are key resources I has written related to legal issues and bullying, harassment, and cyberbullying:

 - Deliberate Indifference to a Hostile Environment

 - Discriminatory Harassment: Establishing Knowledge in the 9th Circuit

 This is an article I co-authored that recently appeared in AAJ’s Trial magazine.
 Cyberbullying: From Schoolhouse to Courthouse.

 Recent Guidance from the U.S. Department of Education’s Office for Civil Rights